 Google can help you start the day by waking you up with a simple alarm.
 It’s up to you whether you set the alarm every night or create a recurring alarm by using commands like “weekdays” or “every day.”

 B. Find your comfort zone.

-During a chilly winter morning or a scorching evening in the summertime, you can ask Google to adjust the temperature with a smart thermostat.
+During a chilly winter morning or a scorching evening in the summertime, you can ask Google to adjust the temperature on your Nest thermostat.

 Ask Google to share the weather and top news stories to see if climbing out of bed is worth the effort.
 Depending on the news, you might decide to get another 10 minutes of shuteye for good luck.

-The biggest similarity between Google Assistant and imaginary friends is that both like to answer all of the questions kids have, except you can actually hear Google’s reply.
+The biggest similarity between a home assistant and imaginary friends is that both like to answer all of the questions kids have, except you can actually hear Google’s reply.
 Here are some ways Google Assistant can be a playmate and friend for your child.

 A. Tell jokes.